Tearsheet

 AI Analysis | Feedback

-Ted Pick, Chairman and Chief Executive Officer
+Ted Pick - Chairman and Chief Executive Officer

-Sharon Yeshaya, Executive Vice President and Chief Financial Officer
+Sharon Yeshaya - Executive Vice President and Chief Financial Officer

-Andy Saperstein, Co-President
+Andy Saperstein - Co-President

-Andy Saperstein is a Co-President of Morgan Stanley, responsible for all Wealth Management channels, including Financial Advisors, E*TRADE, and Morgan Stanley at Work.
-He also has responsibility for the U.S. Banks business and Firmwide Marketing globally.
-Mr. Saperstein joined Morgan Stanley in 2006 as COO of National Sales.
-Following the acquisition of Smith Barney in 2009, he became Head of U.S. Wealth Management.
-His prior roles include Co-Head of Wealth Management and Co-COO of the Institutional Securities Group.
-Before joining Morgan Stanley, Mr. Saperstein served as COO of the Direct Division at Merrill Lynch and was a partner in the Financial Institutions Group of McKinsey & Company.
-He graduated cum laude from Harvard Law School and summa cum laude from The Wharton School/College of Arts and Sciences at the University of Pennsylvania.
+Andy Saperstein is Co-President of Morgan Stanley, responsible for all Wealth and Investment Management channels, the U.S. Banks business, Firmwide Artificial Intelligence, and the Integrated Firm Management organizations.
+He joined Morgan Stanley in 2006 as COO of National Sales and became Head of U.S. Wealth Management following the acquisition of Smith Barney in 2009.
+Before joining Morgan Stanley, he was COO of the Direct Division at Merrill Lynch and a partner in the Financial Institutions Group of McKinsey & Company.

-Dan Simkowitz, Co-President
+Dan Simkowitz - Co-President

 AI Analysis | Feedback